 If you do decide to design your logo yourself, these are the three main routes you can take:

-If you aren’t confident in your artistic abilities (trust me, I’ve been there), then you may want to check out this list of the best logo design software.
+If you aren’t confident in your artistic abilities (trust me, I’ve been there), then you may want to check out this list of the best logo design software programs.
 They give you all the logo design basics, while letting you exercise your own creative freedom to make a logo design that suits you best.

 These programs will provide you with logo-designing assets, ranging from pre-designed templates to pen tools and special effects.
 You can try most of them out for free, and they’ll run you from $29.99 to $99.95 depending on the bundle you purchase.

 Before AI-driven logo makers were created (more on this below), templates were the be-all-and-end-all of DIY logo design – and some people still use them for their time-saving benefits.
-They usually come with other brand designs, like social media templates and

 It’s important to note that, while templates save you time and effort, they give you a generic logo design that will look similar to others’ who have also gone the template route.
 In many cases, you’ll need to pay for a program like Illustrator if you want to alter your template in a significant way.